dllewellyn/AI-Tech-Scalers/presentation.md

 </div>

 <!--
-Testing and QA is critical.
+Testing & QA (11:45 - 12:59)

+Traditional: Maybe a testing team of 3 for a startup.

 **StandardBuild** would likely have a dedicated team of QA testers, bringing their total here to around 21.
 These testers manually create detailed test cases, execute testing plans across different scenarios, and conduct thorough, but time-intensive, testing cycles.
+Even more forward-thinking startups will have time dedicated to automated testing, so even if they don't have dedicated testers they'll likely still have time spent by developers on automation.

-**AI-Optima**, with a team of about 12 in this area (this could be 1 QA specialist and developers empowered by AI tools), relies heavily on AI-powered testing.
-They might have one dedicated QA specialist focused on strategy and implementing AI testing tools like Playwright (which has excellent AI/codegen features, especially with Copilot) or LambdaTest.
+**AI-Optima**, a team that relies heavily on AI-powered testing.
+They might have one dedicated QA specialist focused on strategy and implementing AI testing tools like Playwright or LambdaTest.
 These tools can automate test generation from specifications or existing code, execute tests rapidly, and help expand test coverage significantly, reducing manual effort.

+Our Github co-pilot training puts emphasis on trying out BDD, TDD and getting agents to do take a blue-green testing approach which gets you some really amazing test coverage and generally good code produced.
 -->

 ---